Schoonology/diplomat/README.md

 ## Code of Conduct

-This project follows Test Double's [code of conduct](https://testdouble.com/code-of-conduct) for all community interactions, including (but not limited to) one-on-one communications, public posts/comments, code reviews, pull requests, and GitHub issues.
-If violations occur, Test Double will take any action they deem appropriate for the infraction, up to and including blocking a user from the organization's repositories.
+This project follows the [Contributor Covenant](https://www.contributor-covenant.org/) for all community interactions, including (but not limited to) one-on-one communications, public posts/comments, code reviews, pull requests, and GitHub issues.
+If violations occur, the maintainers and will take any action they deem appropriate for the infraction, up to and including blocking a user from repository access.